astefanutti/spring-boot-camel-rest-jpa/README.md

 If you run the example on a local Fabric8 installation using Vagrant, then the REST service is exposed at <http://qs-camel-rest-jpa.vagrant.f8>.

+Notice: As it depends on your OpenShift setup, the hostname (route) might vary.
+Verify with `oc get routes` which hostname is valid for you.
+Add the `-Dfabric8.deploy.createExternalUrls=true` option to your Maven commands if you want it to deploy a Route configuration for the service.

 The actual endpoint is using the _context-path_ `camel-rest-jpa/books` and the REST service provides two services: